Father can you hear me?

 There will be sorrow

-Yeah there will be sorrow
+Yeah, there will be sorrow

 And there will be sorrow no more

-When all soldiers lay their weapons down
+When all soldiers lay there weapons down

 Or when all kings and all queens relinquish their crowns